About Me (Barbara Weibel)

 At one storefront I watch as craftsmen chip away at huge logs until they are transformed into intricate carvings.
 At another I speak with an artist who has painted some of the most stunning oils I have ever seen; his price for a 3′ x 5′ framed oil is $125.

-Gorgeous oil paintings
+Gorgeous original oil paintings by a Vietnamese artist

 I linger a while in front of a dark, smoky storefront where men crouch on low stools in front of a board game that looks something like checkers.
 A few of the men glance up at me curiously, wondering why I am watching.
 The bulk of the real work in Vietnam is done by women; they run all the shops, prepare all the food, do all the shopping, raise the children, do all the laundry – seemingly everything – while the men smoke and socialize.